Friday Trivia Special 2/21: Past Contest Rules

 - Odds of Winning.The odds of winning depend on the number of eligible entries received.

 - Prize(s).There will be one (1) winner in this Sweepstakes.
-On February 14, 2020 at 12:30 PM CT, the winner will be randomly selected from all eligible entries and notified that they won by phone or e-mail.
-The winner will receive two (2) tickets to World of Wheels (ARV: $42).
+On February 21, 2020 at 12:30 PM CT, the winner will be randomly selected from all eligible entries and notified that they won by phone or e-mail.
+The winner will receive a gift card to Morton’s The Steakhouse (ARV: $100).
 Entrants can win only once.

 The potential winners will be contacted by a representative of the Sponsors, and must reply within 24 hours to maintain eligibility.
 If a potential winner cannot be contacted within this time period or fails to respond to any attempted contact, such potential winner will be disqualified, his/her entry will be declared null and void and the Sponsors reserve the right, in their sole and absolute discretion, to choose another potential winner by the process referred to above.